Tuesday, February 02, 2010

 Second, you could say "Wait a minute.
 An atheist is not going to define Christianity for me."
 And I think that is a valid point too.

+Third, I think we must come to terms with the fact that people (yea, our whole culture) HAVE defined Christianity.
+We all live with that definition whether or not it fits with our personal faith.
+When you say "Christian", that means something generally to the general public.
+It might mean something different to you, but in order for language to have meaning, there must be some level of agreement on what the words mean.
 Does that mean we start calling ourselves something different?
 This reminds me of the video series "Christfollower vs Christian" (a parody of the Mac vs PC commercials) that you can probably find on Youtube.
 Or does this mean that we proudly and maybe rebelliously wear the label Christian?
 Knowing that people are going to judge us anyway, why try to hide?
 This reminds me of how gay people have taken back the epiphet "queer" and have used it themselves.

 I believe strongly that there is a different kind of Christian today--one that is not defined by the religious/political fundamentalism that you find in mainstream America.
 But in the end, we must admit we are Christian.
 Maybe we should let how we live define us more than what label we insist on.